jesusmachta/DiscStore/README.md

-# Venta de Discos utilizando python
+# Disc Store using Python